Convection signatures in early-time gravitational waves from core-collapse supernovae: Introduction

 Regardless of being the main driver of the explosion, neutrino emission and absorption in the post-shock region drive convection \citep{Colgate_1993PhR...227..157, Herant_1994ApJ...435..339, Fryer_2007ApJ...659.1438}, which is suspected to create infalling funnels over the \gls{PNS} and excite its oscillation modes \citep{Vartanyan23a}.

-Even though these scenarios have been extensively corroborated via theory and both \gls{2D} and \gls{3D} simulations \citep{Mosta14, Obergaulinger14a, Matsumoto22, Vartanyan23b, Wang24, Matsumoto24}, the direct detection of the multi-messenger \gls{CCSN} signature in electromagnetic, neutrino, and gravitational radiation would mark a significant advancement in our understanding of these events \citep{Kotake12}.
+Convection within the \gls{PNS} also seeds these oscillations \citep{Andresen17, Mezzacappa2020, Mezzacappa2023, Murphy2025}.
+Even though these explosion mechanisms have been extensively corroborated via theory and both \gls{2D} and \gls{3D} simulations \citep{Mosta14, Obergaulinger14a, Matsumoto22, Vartanyan23b, Wang24, Matsumoto24}, the direct detection of the multi-messenger \gls{CCSN} signature in electromagnetic, neutrino, and gravitational radiation would mark a significant advancement in our understanding of these events \citep{Kotake12}.